AdaCore/spark2014/docs/guidance/main.rst

 Ghost Code
 ----------

+.. index:: Ghost code

-Sometimes, the variables and functions present in a program are insufficient to specify intended properties and to verify these properties with GNATprove.
-This is the case if the property that should be verified is never used explicitly in the code.
+Sometimes the variables and functions present in a program are insufficient to specify intended properties and to verify these properties with GNATprove.
+This can occur if the property that should be verified is never used explicitly in the code.
 For example, the property that a collection is sorted can be maintained for efficient modifications and queries on the collection without the need to have an explicit function